yashbrahmbhatt/LazyFramework/Documentation/.templates/Performers/Basic/BasicPerformer.md

 Switch1_1 --> LogMessage_12
 MultipleAssign_12 : MultipleAssign - Reset System Exception
 LogMessage_12 --> MultipleAssign_12
-InvokeWorkflowFile_33 : InvokeWorkflowFile - IsMaintenanceTime.xaml - Invoke Workflow File
+InvokeWorkflowFile_33 : InvokeWorkflowFile - Is Maintenance Time?
+(Initialize)
 MultipleAssign_12 --> InvokeWorkflowFile_33
 InvokeWorkflowFile_33 --> If_8
 If_8: If - Not Maintenance?